slowernews/wisdom-tldr/README.md

 ===
 ###On physical health

 Take care of your body.
-It’s the most important thing you’ll get for free.<br>
+It’s the most important thing you’ll get for free.
-However most health problems are not physical.

 > *'There are links between mental health and physical health.
 Physical stress avoids need for control.'*

 > *'I've decided to be happy because it is good to my health.'*

-> *'Balance on body training = flexibility (yoga or animal movements) + strength (weights)*
+> *'Balance on body training = flexibility (yoga or animal movements) + strength (weights)'*